Mars Is In Leo & We're Feeling Ourselves Way More Than Usual

 Key Dates

-November 23, 2024 and January 5, 2025: Mars in Leo harmonizes with the Nodes of Destiny, urging us to embrace our passions.
+23rd November 2024 and 5th January 2025: Mars in Leo harmonises with the Nodes of Destiny, urging us to embrace our passions.